Do you ever have one of those weeks where nothing seems to have happened? Uneventful.

 The Teen went to Brownies as a volunteer.
 She is working towards her DofE award.
 She loved it and is looking forward to going back.
 I could never persuade her to go when she was younger, so I’m glad she is enjoying it now.
 I dropped her off and picked her up as my role of parent taxi.

 The Teen and I also attended a briefing meeting about her upcoming school trip.
 No surprises.
-This will be her third overseas trip.
+This will be her third overseas school trip.

 So why does the week seem uneventful?
 I certainly was kept busy.
 I think it is because nothing unusual happened.
 I wasn’t pushed out of my comfort zone.
 All these events happen each year.
 It is part of our yearly rhythm.
 I’ve made costumes.
 I’ve cooked.
 I’ve dropped children off at events.